kariyum/work-bridge/documentation/Kanban.md

 ## done

+- [ ] fix attributes of each entity
 - [ ] add tasks
 - [ ] going to /login page should redirect you to the landing page if already logged in
 - [ ] fix token validation